ace2884/3-2-needs/mlds.md

 Aspect-based sentiment analysis goes a step further by identifying the sentiment about specific aspects or features of a product or service.
 Instead of analyzing the overall sentiment, it breaks down the text to find sentiments about different components.

+Usually, when analyzing sentiments of texts, let’s say product reviews, you’ll want to know which particular aspects or features people are mentioning in a positive, neutral, or negative way.
+That's where aspectbased sentiment analysis can help, for example in this text: "The battery life of this camera is too short", an aspect-based classifier would be able to determine that the sentence expresses a negative opinion about the feature battery life.

 **Example:**
 - In a restaurant review, it could separately identify sentiments towards food quality, service, ambiance, and price.
 - A product review might distinguish between sentiments on battery life, screen quality, and usability.

 #### 3. **Emotion Detection**

-Emotion detection aims to identify emotions such as happiness, sadness, anger, fear, surprise, and disgust.
+- Emotion detection aims to identify emotions such as happiness, sadness, anger, fear, surprise, and disgust.
 This type of sentiment analysis goes beyond positive, negative, or neutral sentiments to provide a richer emotional understanding.

+- This type of sentiment analysis aims to detect emotions, like happiness, frustration, anger, sadness, and so on.
+Many emotion detection systems use lexicons (i.e. lists of words and the emotions they convey) or complex machine learning algorithms.

+- One of the downsides of using lexicons is that people express emotions in different ways.
+Some words that typically express anger, like bad or kill (e.g. your product is so bad or your customer support is killing me) might also express happiness (e.g. this is bad ass or you are killing it).

 **Example:**
 - Social media posts can be analyzed to detect emotions that users are expressing about a particular event or brand.